civicrm/civicrm-asset-plugin/README.md

 CiviCRM sometimes needs information about how to load assets/files provided by `composer` packages (`civicrm/civicrm-core`, `civicrm/civicrm-packages`, and any extensions).
-This plugin generates a map of assets and puts the list into a few global variables.
+This plugin generates a map and puts it into a few global variables.

-At runtime, the global variables will be loaded automatically (via `vendor/composer/autoload.php`).

 The variables include: